 If you appeal on the grounds that you were misadvised about your General Education requirements, you must provide documentation of the advising error in order for your petition to be considered.
 Specifically, if you state in your appeal that your advisor told you that a particular General Education requirement was completed or that you did not need to take a course to fulfill a particular General Education requirement, you must provide a statement from the advisor in which he/she affirms that you were misadvised.
 This documentation is necessary for your appeal to be considered; it does not guarantee your appeal will be granted.

 If you appeal on the grounds that you were misadvised about your General Education requirements, you must provide documentation of the advising error in order for your petition to be considered.
-Specifically, if you state in your appeal that your DARS report showed that a particular General Education requirement was completed and that you did not need to take a course, you must provide a hard copy of the DARS report with your petition.
+Specifically, if you state in your appeal that your degree audit showed that a particular General Education requirement was completed and that you did not need to take a course, you must provide a hard copy of the degree audit with your petition.
 This documentation is necessary for your appeal to be considered; it does not guarantee your appeal will be granted.

 If you are requesting a waiver of the Physical Activity requirement on the basis of a medical condition or a documented temporary or permanent physical disability, you should first contact the University Health Service.
 Students with serious medical conditions or temporary or permanent disabilities may be assigned to the ACR (adaptive, corrective, rehabilitative) program or have the requirement waived.
 Petitions for waivers on this basis must be accompanied by a letter from the medical director of the Decker Student Health Services Center stating that, in the doctor's medical opinion, the Activity requirement should be waived.
 Please be aware, however, that the doctor's decision may be to assign you to the ACR program rather than waiving the requirement.